alcar/keydown-from-click/README.md

 - `extraDependencies`

-  An array containing the dependencies that should cause React's `useMemo` to recompute the memoized keydown handler.
+  An array containing the dependencies that should cause React's `useMemo` to recompute the memoized keydown event handler.

-  Using this option **won't** override the default configuration; the values of `extraDependencies` will be added to the end of the dependencies array.

   ```js
   const options = {
     extraDependencies: [someVar, someOtherVar],
   }
   ```

+  Using this option **won't** override the default configuration; the values of `extraDependencies` will be added to the end of the dependencies array.

 ## Example